audulus/patches/README.md

 A repository of patches for Audulus.

-`/Examples` contains examples found on macOS, Windows, and Linux version of Audulus.
-These are shown in the Welcome window.

-`/Examples-iOS` contains examples for iOS.
-These are shown when creating a new patch.
-We use a spearate directory because iOS can't run as complex patches as other OSes.
+`/Examples` contains examples that are shown when you create a new document.

-`/Library` contains the module library for all OSes.
+`/Library` contains the module library.

 `/Users` contains user-contributed patches, organized by author.